jamietyger/user_documentation/docs/README.md

-SANBI User Documentation
+PHA4GE User Documentation
 ========================

-Welcome to the SANBI user documentation repository.
+Welcome to the PHA4GE user documentation repository.

-All the information that a user at SANBI may need in order to use the systems and services at SANBI will be noted here over time.
+All the information that a user at PHA4GE may need in order to use the systems and services.
+Changes will be noted here over time.